wardle/open-consent/README.md

 - patient identifier (for example, NHS number for projects based in the UK)
 - date of birth

-A service or project passes these to the web-service to understand to what the patient has consented as well as the project-specific pseudonym which can be used to lookup the patient in the future, if required.
+A service or project passes these to the web-service to understand whether the patient has consented as well as the project-specific pseudonym which can be used to lookup the patient in the future, if required.
 The patient-identifiable information is held transiently in computer memory until they are combined to create, unique for that project or service, a pseudonym.

 ## For patients